nobuyuki83/Physics-based_Animation_2021S/task1/README.md

 ## Problem 3

-Add an obstacle in the middle.
+Modify `main.cpp` to collide points with the circular obstacle in the middle.

 === Paste the screen shot here`![](<image file name>)`  ===